 Recent research fellows have included Su Hee Kim, MD (previously supported by NIH F32 HD088047 [2017-2018] and now supported as a faculty member by NIH K23 HD098319 [2019-2024], and Jessica Lundgren, MD (supported by NIH F32 HD091951 [2017-2019]).
-Although our trainees contribute to all ongoing studies, each fellow may focus on one of the following areas: (1) the impact of sleep and hyperandrogenemia on sex steroid (progesterone) negative feedback regulation of GnRH pulse frequency; (2) the impact of hyperandrogenemia on estradiol- and progesterone-mediated gonadotropin surge generation (positive feedback); and (3) mechanisms underlying obesity-associated hyperandrogenemia.
+Although our trainees contribute to all ongoing studies, prospective new fellows could focus on one of the following areas: (1) the impact of sleep and hyperandrogenemia on sex steroid (progesterone) negative feedback regulation of GnRH pulse frequency; (2) the impact of hyperandrogenemia on estradiol- and progesterone-mediated gonadotropin surge generation (positive feedback); and (3) mechanisms underlying obesity-associated hyperandrogenemia.

 A selection of recent publications (2016-2019)